blakesouthwood/Santa_Cruz_Python_Preprocessor/README.md

 all code will be cleaned up and commented as soon as I find the time.

+I have been dreaming up a new project that answers Dijkstra's Turing Lecture about the future of programming and it's really exciting.
+I need to make a  prototype for my theory in stages.

 January 18, 2024
 Playing with Bard and Chat GPT I think that the codebase will be reduced by at least 90%